What Is the Embodiment Laboratory, Really?

 What This Means in Reality

 The content grows as I create.
-Members have access to everything already inside and to whatever I add over time.
+You have access to everything already inside and to whatever I add over time.
 There is no version of this where you fall behind, because there is no external timeline deciding your pace.

-Over time, the evidence shows up in the small things.
-You notice a difference in how you respond to situations that used to move through you in a predictable way.
-Where there was frustration, there is now a little more seeing, a glimpse of what is underneath it, or simply a moment of less.
-You arrive at a fork in the road you have been to before, and instead of taking the familiar path toward the outcome you already know, something in you gets curious.
-What happens if you say something different this time, or do nothing, or try the other direction?
-The hypothesis is simple: a different action might lead to a different outcome.
-It might lead to a slightly less painful version of what you know.
-It might lead to something you couldn't have predicted.
+You arrive at a fork you have stood at before, and instead of taking the familiar path toward the outcome you already know, something in you gets curious.
+What happens if you say something different this time, or do nothing, or try the other direction.
+Maybe this time you do not have to follow the old groove all the way to the old ending.
+Maybe there is a slightly less painful version of what you know.
+Maybe there is something you could not have predicted.
 Either way, you feel the difference between moving from pattern and moving from awareness.
 That difference, noticed once, then again, then again, is how trust in your own process begins to build.

 When you feel grounded, self-trusting, and clear enough in your uncertainty to move forward on your own, when you know and trust your process, that is a natural completion.
-The container supports your process.
+The space supports your process.
 It does not extend it beyond its usefulness.

 Why It Was Built This Way